WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

   * Registers the blueprints for the routes we are using to divide up and organize our application

 Host Manager:

+The Host Manager is a sub handler within the controller that facilitates authenticated actions that are restricted to host users.
+It enables secure interaction between the View and the Model for Host Log In and General Host operations.

   * Directs the flow of information between the Host UI and the Host related entities in the database
   * Manages the numerous host-only functionalities
     * Create Challenge